 Under the settlement, The Regents also will pay for the notice costs, settlement administration, attorneys’ fees and expenses, and service awards to the named Plaintiffs.
 Payment of these fees and costs will not reduce your settlement award.Back To Top

-The ID Experts Package and checks will be mailed to the address on your Enrollment Form or Claim Form.
 If you move, please keep the Claims Administrator informed of your new address.

 The tax treatment of the settlement awards is the responsibility of each Settlement Class Member.
 You should consult your tax advisor to determine the tax consequences, if any, of your settlement award.Back To Top

-If the Court approves the proposed settlement, and unless you opt out in the manner described in FAQ 10, you will release (give up) all claims, demands, rights, lawsuits, and causes of action of whatever kind or nature, known or unknown, against The Regents that arise from or relate to the factual allegations and claims asserted in this case.
+In return for settlement benefits, you will release (give up) all claims, demands, rights, lawsuits, and causes of action of whatever kind or nature, known or unknown, against The Regents that arise from or relate to the factual allegations and claims asserted in this case.

 You will not be able to assert these claims against The Regents in any other lawsuit or proceeding.
 This includes any lawsuit or proceeding already in progress.